-We are a little over a week away from Thanksgiving.
+We are about two weeks away from Thanksgiving.
 So I figured it’d be the perfect time to share a collection 40 Recipes to Make for Thanksgiving!!
 Here are some of my all-time Thanksgiving favorites!

 - Warm Caramelized Fennel Cheese Dip – This dip is SO good.
 The leeks and fennel are caramelized and then chopped up and mixed with a cheesy filling.
 Serve it with some warm bread for an ultimate comfort appetizer experience.